 In short there are many factors that may be involved and some adjustment will almost certainly be needed for both partners over time.

 The physical symptoms of Parkinson’s, such as stiffness and slowness of movement, may affect sexual activity.
 Making sure your Parkinson’s medication is working effectively may improve these symptoms – speak to your specialist or Parkinson’s nurse.
-Planning your intimate and sexual activities with regard to timing and finding comfortable positions may help.
+Planning your intimate and sexual activities for when symptoms are at minimum and finding comfortable positions may help.
 Members of your care team, for example a physiotherapist, occupational therapist or Parkinson's nurse, may be able to advise you concerning positions and effective touching.

 Bowel and bladder problems

-Fear of incontinence during sexual activity may have a negative impact not only on self-esteem, but also on sexual arousal, especially in women.
+Fear of incontinence during sexual activity may have a negative impact not only on self-esteem, but also on sexual arousal, especially in women with Parkinson's or female partners.

 If you experience urinary incontinence, certain drug treatments may be helpful.
 Emptying your bladder and avoiding drinks for two hours before intercourse may help with continence.